 Playing Gin Rummy card game is easy and fun, especially if you already know the rules of the classic Rummy game.
 The objective is to win more points by creating a valid combination of cards.

 The game is sometimes referred to simply as Gin.
-Other popular related games where players draw and discard cards are Knock Rummy, 500 Rum, and Canasta.
+Other popular related games where players draw and discard cards are Knock Rummy, Rummy 500, and Canasta.

 We will explain in detail the Gin Rummy rules for 2 players.